Many people like the way their skin looks with a tan, but prolonged exposure to the sun has a variety of risks, including skin cancer.

 You’ve probably heard by now that tanning beds and booths aren’t safe.
 They actually present more risks than tanning outside in the sun.
 Indoor tanning beds expose the body to high levels of UVA and UVB rays.

-The World Health Organization’s International Agency for Research on Cancer (IARC) categorizes tanning beds as carcinogenic.
-According to Harvard Health, tanning beds have a UVA up to three times more intense than the UVA in natural sunlight.
+The World Health Organization’s International Agency for Research on Cancer categorizes tanning beds as carcinogenic.
+According to Harvard Health, tanning beds emit UVA rays that are up to three times more intense than the UVA in natural sunlight.
 Even the UVB intensity may approach that of bright sunlight.

 Tanning beds are extremely dangerous and should be avoided.
 Safer alternatives include spray tans or tanning lotion, which use dihydroxyacetone (DHA) to darken the skin.

-Tanning can be done safely if you do it for a very short period of time, drink water, wear sunscreen with a SPF of at least 30 on your skin and lips, and protect your eyes.
+Tanning can be made slightly safer if you do it for a very short period of time, drink water, wear sunscreen with a SPF of at least 30 on your skin and lips, and protect your eyes.
 Avoid:

 - falling asleep in the sun